Rockbeare, Exeter EX5 2EE, UK

 Dorset is most famous for its 200 million year old Jurassic coastline, being the location setting for the popular TV series Broadchurch and is also home to a huge naked chalk Giant!
 Furthermore UNESCO has declared the 140 km stretch of coastline a Natural World Heritage Site and the beautiful countryside of Dorset is an area of outstanding natural beauty – what better way to see the stunning rural views and pretty towns of Dorset than from a hot air balloon!

-Our launch sites in Dorset are located to the north of the county, far enough away from the coast to allow us to float gently with the wind towards the south of the county or across the Blackmore Vale and sometimes into Somerset or Wiltshire.
-Poole, Bournemouth, Wareham, Broadstone, Warminster, Stourton, Tisbury, Gillingham, Farnham and Blanford Forum are all easily accessible to our Shaftesbury meeting location and Weymouth, Dorchester, Bridport and Lyme Regis are a short distance to Sherborne.
-Sturminster Newton and surrounding villages have the benefit of being equidistant to both Shaftesbury and Sherborne.
+Our launch site in Dorset is located to the north of the county, far enough away from the coast to allow us to float gently with the wind towards the south of the county or across the Blackmore Vale and sometimes into Somerset or Wiltshire.
+Poole, Bournemouth, Wareham, Broadstone, Warminster, Stourton, Tisbury, Gillingham, Farnham and Blanford Forum, Weymouth, Dorchester, Bridport and Lyme Regis are all easily accessible to our Dorset meeting location at Henstridge Airfield.

-Balloon Flights in Dorset meet at Sherborne and Shaftesbury and generally fly within the Crewkerne / Bruton / Warminster / Blandford area:
+Balloon Flights in Dorset meet at Henstridge Airfield and generally fly within the Crewkerne / Bruton / Warminster / Blandford area:

-Balloon Flights from the Sherborne / Shaftesbury areas frequently provide views as far away as Weston Super Mare and The Severn Bridge to the north, Poole and Bournemouth to the southeast and Chesil Beach and Lyme Bay to the south.
+Balloon Flights from Henstridge Airfield frequently provide distant views as far away as Weston Super Mare and The Severn Bridge to the north, Poole and Bournemouth to the southeast and Chesil Beach and Lyme Bay to the south.